?

 Procedures / Treatments

 X-rays are available at Rotorua and Taupō hospitals.
-An x-ray is a high frequency, high energy wave form.
-It cannot be seen with the naked eye but can be picked up on Digital X-ray detectors.
-Although you may think of an x-ray as a picture of bones, a trained observer can also see air spaces, like the lungs (which look black) and fluid (which looks white, but not as white as bones).
+An X-ray is a high frequency, high energy wave form.
+It cannot be seen with the naked eye, but can be picked up on photographic film.
+Although you may think of an X-ray as a picture of bones, a trained observer can also see air spaces, like the lungs (which look black) and fluid (which looks white, but not as white as bones).
 What to expect?
-You may be required to change into a hospital gown for certain X-ray procedures.
-You will be asked to remain still in a specific position and hold your breath if required.
-There are staff present, but they will not remain in the room, they will be viewing the procedure constantly through a windowed control room.
-The examination time will vary depending on the type of procedure required, but as a rule it will take between 15-30 minutes.
+You will have all metal objects removed from your body.
+You will be asked to remain still in a specific position and hold your breath on command.
+There are staff present, but they will not necessarily remain in the room, but will speak with you via an intercom system and will be viewing the procedure constantly through a windowed control room.
+The examination time will vary depending on the type of procedure required, but as a rule it will take around 30 minutes.

 X-rays are available at Rotorua and Taupō hospitals.